SandyRodger/capstone/W1_D4_functional_system_design_&_caches_CDN/caching_reading.md

 - Analogy: It's like a travelling library that takes books to remote villages so these people don't have to each travel to the city to get books

 <img width="344" height="207" alt="Screenshot 2025-08-29 at 11 30 53" src="https://github.com/user-attachments/assets/1983894a-901f-4525-95aa-d2a4d03f9d50" />
+Akin to RAM vs Hard Drive storage in your personal computer.

 - There are different ways to cache.
 Here are some popular ways:
   - in-memory caching